-These policies provide coverage for the most common group home risks.
+These insurance policies cover the most common risks of group homes.

 General liability insurance covers basic third-party risks, such as a client tripping on your staircase.
-Bundle with property insurance for savings in a business owner’s policy.
+Bundle it with commercial property insurance for savings in a business owner’s policy.

 This policy can cover expenses if your group home is sued for negligence, such as an injury caused by lack of supervision.
 It's also called errors and omissions insurance (E&O).

-A business owner's policy, or BOP, is a cost-effective way for group homes to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for policyholders to buy general liability coverage and commercial property insurance together.

 Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your group home that led to financial loss.